MartijnPanneels/Cyber3/Chapters/02/Lab02.md

 Change the DNS ip of the red machine: `sudo vi /etc/resolv.conf` -> `sudo chattr +i /etc/resolv.conf`

 5. After the network segmentation I need to set up the firewall.
-For this I
+For this I used nftables.
+6. I can still surf to www.cybersec.internal, but i can't connect to the other internal services from the red machine.